Business people talking and laughing

 • We pool your funds together with other businesses to amplify your reach and impact

-• We help you identify frontline charities and community projects that you might not otherwise be aware of
+• We identify frontline charities and community projects that you might not otherwise be aware of

 • We are Quality Accredited confirming our excellence in governance, finance, philanthropy, and grant making, through OCF’s membership of the UK network of community foundations